awsdocs/aws-java-developer-guide/doc_source/examples-ec2-key-pairs.rst

 ############################

 .. meta::
-   :description: How to manage IAM access keys with the AWS SDK for Java.
+   :description: How to create, list and delete EC2 key pairs using the AWS SDK for Java.
-   :keywords: AWS SDK for Java, code examples, EC2 security groups,
+   :keywords: AWS SDK for Java, code examples, EC2 key pairs, create key pair, list key pairs, delete
+              key pair

 Creating a Key Pair